Lundie Craigs (NO 281378, 353m)

 Smithton Hill gives views westwards towards territory previously explored.

 A decent track runs southwest from close to the top of Smithton Hill, and took me all the way to what seemed like a dead-end against the boundary fence above Tullybaccart.
 But the path turns hard right and runs alongside the fence, down towards a corner of the forestry, where there’s a gap in the barbed wire and an easy step-over.
+[Note added in 2020: there’s now a prominent stile over the fence.]
 Then down the hill, around the old quarry, and back to my starting point.
 All the dog-walkers cars were gone.

 That’s the main ridge explored, from Dunsinane Hill to Craigowl.
 But there are still a lot of outliers that might be worth a visit.